Assessment Redesign Over AI Detection

 Key Questions

-Why are universities pushing to discard AI detection tools?
+Why are institutions moving away from AI detection tools?